fbpx

 Volume of Commonwealth water for the environment delivered to Murray-Darling Basin regions (2020-21)

-Commonwealth water for the environment is used to support food webs and water quality in different regions across the Murray-Darling Basin.
+Commonwealth water for the environment is used to support food webs and water quality in different regions across the Basin.
 Click on different regions on the map to learn how the water was used, and the outcomes it was designed to achieve.

 Total Commonwealth environmental water delivered with outcomes expected for water quality and food webs.